 What’s Happening in His Ministry

-In the fall seminar offered by the Osher Institute of Lifelong Learning of the University of Virginia, Gordon will be teaching three-session series on the formation of the Christian Bible.
-The series will include presentations on the textual transmission of the Bible, Bible translation, and the process of canonization of the Bible.
-(The exact dates of the classes have not yet been announced.)
+In the fall semester offered by the Osher Institute of Lifelong Learning of the University of Virginia, Gordon taught his three-session series on the formation of the Christian Bible.
+The series included presentations on the textual transmission of the Bible, Bible translation, and the process of canonization of the Bible.

 August 27-September 24, 2017: Charlottesville, Virginia

-For five Sundays beginning on August 27, Gordon will be teaching an adult church school class at First Presbyterian Church, Charlottesville.
-The class will be an introduction to the apostle Paul’s Letter to the Galatians.
-This class will be a follow-up to the recent publication of his new book, Charter of Christian Freedom: A Layperson’s Study Guide to the Apostle Paul’s Letter to the Galatians.
+For five Sundays that began on August 27, Gordon taught an adult church school class at First Presbyterian Church, Charlottesville.
+The class was an introduction to the apostle Paul’s Letter to the Galatians.
+This class followed up the recent publication of his new book, Charter of Christian Freedom: A Layperson’s Study Guide to the Apostle Paul’s Letter to the Galatians.

 April 30, 2017: Palmyra, Virginia